The Global Language of Business

 Direct link to product information

-2D barcodes give consumers direct access to and targeted information about your brand and product.
+QR codes based on GS1 standards give consumers direct access to information about your brand and product.

-Combine that with GS1 Digital Link and you can offer the consumer a wealth of engagement opportunities with your product.
+Combine that with GS1 Digital Link and you can offer the consumer a wealth of engagement opportunities.

 Interaction after purchase

-Consumers have the opportunity to access information about and interact with the product long after it has been purchased and paid for in the supermarket.
+Consumers will be able to access information and interact with the product long after it has been bought and paid for in the supermarket.

 Better data and analysis

-Product interaction and feedback gives you increased and valuable insight into what consumers think about your product.
-This leads to better data and gives you better opportunities to develop and analyze your product in the future.
+This provides better data and better opportunities to develop and analyze your product in the future.

 Then download our white paper - 'Less food waste through smart barcodes' now.